Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/09-Infrastructure-Protection/README.md

-# 🔐 Infrastructure Protection
+# 🛡️ Infrastructure Protection

-## 🎯 Objective
+## 📘 Overview

-To enhance domain-wide security by applying firewall rules, configuring secure communication protocols, and disabling unnecessary services through Group Policy.
+This section of the Active Directory Lab focuses on enhancing the security posture of the domain environment.
+It outlines the implementation of firewall rules, network security configurations, and the disabling of unnecessary services through Group Policy Objects (GPOs).
+These measures aim to reduce the attack surface and enforce best practices within the Active Directory infrastructure.

 ---